AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 A static web server, such as Apache or IIS, serves static HTML files to visitors of your website.
 Static pages are created once, so the same content is delivered for each request.

 This process is simple and efficient.
 If a visitor requests a file such as an HTML page, the file is taken directly from memory; at worst, it is read from the local drive.
-Static web servers have been available for quite some time, so there is a wide range of tools for administration and security management, and they are well integrated with network infrastructures.
+Static web servers have been available for quite some time.
+As such, there are a wide range of tools for administration and security management.
+These tools are well integrated with network infrastructures.

 ### Content Management Servers {#content-management-servers}